Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 Install the OCI Ansible Collection.

-If you already had a previous version installed, get the latest release by running with the
+If you have installed a previous version, get the latest release by running the command with the

 --force